 Thomas Edison was sent home from school when the teacher told his mother that Thomas was too stupid to learn.
 His mother taught him at home.
 We can thank his “learning disability” while enjoying lightbulbs.

 Many people struggle with labels that stuck.
 Klutz.
 Nervous.
 Fatty.
 Loser.
-If I had a magic wand, I would wave it over all the mis-characterized people I know and call them Worthy, Accepted, Talented, Compassionate.
+If I had a magic wand, I would wave it over all the mis-labeled people I know and call them Worthy, Accepted, Talented, Compassionate.

 What about you?
 Do you know anyone who struggled to peel off a label someone applied to them early in life?
 Tell us about it in the comment box below.